rancher/elemental-docs/docs/networking.md

     name: m-e5331e3b-1e1b-4ce7-b080-235ed9a6d07c-inventory-ip
 ```

-Whenever a `MachineInventory` is deleted, the default (DHCP) network configuration will be restored and the IPs assigned will be released.
+Whenever a `MachineInventory` is deleted, the default (DHCP) network configuration will be restored, deleting any network profile on the machine and restarting the network stack.
+Finally the assigned IPs will be released.

 For more information and details on how troubleshoot issues, please consult the [documentation](./troubleshooting-network.md).